buixuanhai/sample-serverless-node/README.md

 This node application is used to demonstrate

 - Building microservices on AWS
-- Serverless backend using AWS Lambda
+- Serverless backend
 - Communication between services using
   - Direct http calls
-  - Simple Queue Service (SQS)
+  - Message queue (SQS)
   - Near real-time data streaming using AWS Kinesis
 - Infrastructure as code (defined in serverless.yaml)
 - Integration tests using `supertest`

+### Tech stack

+- AWS Lambda + with IAM role
+- Amazon SQS
+- Amazon Kinesis
+- AWS Cloudformation
+- `supertest` library for integration test
+- AWS DynamoDB
+- PostgreSQL
+- Docker

 ### Code structures

-- At root directory: contains docker-compose.yaml for local development environment.
-This contains
+- At root directory: contains `docker-compose.yaml` for local development environment.
+This contain several images
   - postgres database
   - sqs
   - kinesis
   - dynamodb
 - Each service is separated into its own folder and contains
   - serverless.yaml: define service resource using Cloudformation syntax
-  - **tests**: unit test for application
+  - tests: unit test for application
   - src/\*: contain code for the service

 Example for products service